 You may also like: The royal Thai porcelain of Benjarong

 Ajrakh, literally means keep it for today

 This is not the only story that Ajrakh carries as its heritage.
 There are many legends associated with its interesting name and the most popular one claims that Ajrakh means, “keep it for today”.
 It could have also derived from the Arabic word Azrakh for indigo, which is traditionally the predominant colour of Ajrakh prints.
-Originally practised by members of Khatri community in the Sindh province of Pakistan, the art changed borders when they shifted to Dhamadka village, fifty kilometers away from Bhuj in Gujarat, India.
-That happened around four hundred years ago, when the whole region was one country and the Ajrakh artisans who converted to Islam in the 12th century CE, came be known as Khoja Sheikhs.
+Originally practiced by members of Khatri community in the Sindh province of Pakistan, the art changed borders when they shifted to Dhamadka village, fifty kilometers away from Bhuj in Gujarat, India.
+That happened around four hundred years ago, when the whole region was one country and the Ajrakh artisans who converted to Islam in the 12th century CE, came to be known as Khoja Sheikhs.
 Sadly, Dhamadka village was nearly completely wiped out in the devastating 2001 Gujarat earthquake and the artisans the shifted their art to a new place called Ajrakhpur.
-Located at forty three kilometers from the original site, Ajrakhpur was dedicated to the Ajrakh craftsmen and the printing community live there to work together.
+Located at forty-three kilometers from the original site, Ajrakhpur was dedicated to the Ajrakh craftsmen and the printing community lives there to work together.